SpritzerPyro/bash-utilities/README.md

 #### export_to_env

 Reads all lines in the form `export KEY=VALUE` from the specified file and transform them into `KEY=VALUE`.
-The function be used to write them to a dotenv file.
+The function can be used to write them to a dotenv file.

 ```bash
 export_to_env myscript > new.env